sgoeschl/freemarker-cli/README.md

 ## 5.6 Transforming Excel Documents

-Apache POI supports XLS and XLSX documents.
+Another day my project management asked me to create a CSV configuration file based on an Excel documents - as usual manual copying was not an option due to required data cleanup and data transformation.
+So I thought about Apache POI which support XLS and XLSX documents - integration of Apache POI was a breeze but now it is possible to process Excel documents

 ```text
 > groovy freemarker-cli.groovy -t templates/excel/html/test.ftl site/sample/excel/test.xls
 > groovy freemarker-cli.groovy -t templates/excel/html/test.ftl site/sample/excel/test.xlsx
 ```

-The provided FTL transforms a known Excel document structure into a HTML document and is not sophisticated
+The provided FTL transforms a known Excel document structure into a HTML document and is not sophisticated (note to myself - get rid of the hard-coded columns)

 ```text
 <#ftl output_format="HTML" >